-If you are an American expat, you may very well have forgotten or not known of your obligation to file your annual US taxes.
-Not to mention your other obligations to file FBARS for foreign bank accounts which exceeded $10,000, FATCAS (with 1040s) for financial assets exceeding $200,000, or if you own your own corporation abroad, the crucial form 5471
+If you’re an American living abroad, you may very not have known (or forgotten) about your obligation to file your annual stateside taxes.
+Along with 1040s, expats may have other obligations - filing FBARS for foreign bank accounts which exceeded $10,000, FATCAS (with 1040s) for financial assets exceeding $200,000, as well as if you own your own corporation abroad, the crucial form 5471.

-The staff of WATAX understand that getting into expat tax compliance can be very intimidating.
-But don’t freak out, there’s a lot of avenues of relief:
+Getting into expat tax compliance can be intimidating.
+But don’t freak out, there are many avenues of relief:

 1040s with no balances due won’t be penalized (if you have balances we can do a penalty waiver or try to get you a settlement!).
 But be aware, late FBARS and 5471s could incur penalties.